-Next, according to Finding 1 and Finding 3, we should consider the link between house prices and non-housing consumption in aggregate.
+Next, according to the Finding 1 and Finding 3, we should consider the link between house prices and non-housing consumption in aggregate.
 Note that there is no traditional wealth effect on consumption from house prices because houses are different from other assets for two reasons.
-First, people usually live in their house and directly value the services provided by their house.
-Therefore, the benefit of an increase in house prices is directly offset by an increase in the opportunity cost of housing services.
+First, people usually live in their house and value directly the services provided by their house.
+So the benefit of an increase in house prices is directly offset by an increase in the opportunity cost of housing services.
 Second, houses are not widely traded internationally.
 Thus, one country's homeowners in aggregate cannot realize their capital gains on houses to increase their consumption.
 That is, all homeowners cannot simultaneously move out of homeownership.
-Therefore, the gain to a last-time seller is also a loss to a first-time buyer, who will usually be the country's customer.
+So, The gain to a last-time seller is also a loss to a first-time buyer, who will usually be the country's customer.
 This contrasts with capital gains on financial assets.
 However, there is another explanation in the literature.
-House prices may have a direct impact on nonhousing consumption via the credit market effect, the so-called housing collateral effect.
-Houses
+House prices may have a direct impact on non-housing consumption via credit market effect, so-called housing collateral effect.
+Houses represent collateral for homeowners, and borrowing on a secured basis against housing collateral is generally cheaper than borrowing on an unsecured basis.
+So an increase in house prices makes more collateral available to homeowners, which in turn may encourage them to borrow more (for instance, in the form of mortgage equity withdrawal in the United States) in order to finance consumption.
+Then the naturally followed-up question is if the collateral channel also works in emerging countries or not.
+The average of the mortgage-to-GDP ratio which is widely used as a mortgage depth indicator for emerging countries in this paper's sample is 33.0 percent.
+Although this average is lower than the average for rich countries (58.6 percent), we can suggest that mortgage also matters in emerging countries, and the collateral effect exists.